 Thinking of getting away from it all in New England?
-Here's my guide to a 7 day road trip in Vermont, with options for extending your trip.
+Here’s the perfect one week in Vermont itinerary.
+If you have extra time, I also give you options for extending your trip.

 Vermont is heavily forested, with a green canopy that’s set ablaze with fall foliage.
 If you’re looking to get away from the crowds and fall back into nature and history, Vermont is the perfect place.
 And, while you’re there, you can enjoy the excellent farm to table cuisine for which Vermont’s renowned.

-Here's my guide for how to spend one week in bucolic Vermont.
-This 200 mile Vermont road trip takes you from southern Vermont to northern Vermont.
-You'll drive through the Green Mountains and weave through charming hamlets.
+Here’s my guide spending 7 days in bucolic Vermont.
+This 200 mile Vermont road trip itinerary takes you from southern Vermont to northern Vermont.
+You’ll drive through the Green Mountains and weave through charming hamlets.

-This Vermont road trip takes you from Brattleboro in southern Vermont to Stowe in northern Vermont.
-Distances between destinations are relatively short, so you won't feel rushed.
+This one week in Vermont road trip itinerary takes you from Brattleboro in southern Vermont to Stowe in northern Vermont.
+Distances between destinations are relatively short, so you won’t feel rushed.

 To begin your trip to Vermont, fly into Bradley International Airport in Hartford.
 Brattleboro is a 1:15 drive from the airport.
 Or, simply drive to Brattleboro to begin.